• Home

 1. Once the Cornish Hens are thawed and rinsed thoroughly, pat them dry with a paper towel.

-2. Place Cornish Hens is a large roasting pan bottom down.
+2. Place Cornish Hens in a large roasting pan bottom down.
 Divide fresh herbs and stuff hen cavities.

 3. Then add two parts of butter to each cavity.
-Place any leftover herbs beneath hens.
+Place any leftover herbs beneath the hens.

 4. Slice Meyer lemons in half and squeeze juice into a small bowl.
-There should be enough lemon juice so that each hen cavity gets a tablespoon each.
+There should be enough lemon juice, so each hen cavity gets a tablespoon.

 5. Melt remaining butter and brush over each hen until butter is used up.